 A secure browser sandbox where agents can interact with the web.

-Firecrawl Browser Sandbox gives your agents a secure browser environment where agents can interact with the web.
+Firecrawl Browser Sandbox gives API and SDK users a secure browser environment where agents can interact with the web.
 Fill out forms, click buttons, authenticate, and more.

 No local setup, no Chromium installs, no driver compatibility issues.
-Agent browser and playwright are pre-installed.Available via API, CLI (Bash / agent-browser, Python, Node), Node SDK, Python SDK, Vercel AI SDK, and MCP Server.To add browser support to an AI coding agent (Claude Code, Codex, Open Code, Cursor, etc.), install the Firecrawl skill:
+Agent browser and playwright are pre-installed.Available via API, Node SDK, Python SDK, and Vercel AI SDK.
+The hidden firecrawl browser CLI command is legacy; CLI and MCP agent flows should use scrape + interact instead.To add Interact support to an AI coding agent (Claude Code, Codex, Open Code, Cursor, etc.), install the Firecrawl skill:

 npx -y firecrawl-cli@latest init --all --browser